harrisonfunk2/basic_ai_image_detector/README.md

 - Histogram and boxplot of AUC across splits

 ## Results
-Overall, this basic approach was able to classify AI vs real scenic ocean images better than random guessing.

-Typical results looked like:
-- Accuracy is often around ~0.75–0.85 depending on the split
-- AUC around ~0.86 on average, with noticeable variability across random splits

-Because the dataset is small and all AI images come from the same generation method (ChatGPT “recreate this image”), these results should be interpreted as a **proof of concept** rather than a universal AI detector.

-## Results

 ### Single train/test split (example)
 Below is an example run using one random train/test split.